vgvinter/biomassml/README.md

 ### Training

-The code to build the Gaussian Processes Regression (GPR) models used in this work can be found in `src/biomassml/build_model.py`.
+The code to build the Gaussian Process Regression (GPR) models used in this work can be found in `src/biomassml/build_model.py`.
 Code to build single-output GPR and coregionalized GPR models is included.
-The default configuration for training can be found in `src/biomassml/conf/default.yaml`.

 Helper functions to perform leave-one-out cross-validation (LOOCV) on the model and to calculate metrics can be found in `src/biomassml/metrics.py`.
 Functions to perform LOOCV on a given kernel can be found in `src/biomassml/pipeline.py`.

 ### Feature importance

-The command-line-tools for the analysis of the feature importance can be found in `src/biomassml/feature_importance.py`, including partial dependency plots and SHAP analysis.`
+The code for the analysis of the feature importance can be found in `src/biomassml/feature_importance.py`, including partial dependency plots and SHapley Additive exPlanations (SHAP) analysis.`

 ### Predictions